UCL-ARC/condenser-mkdocs/docs/developer_guide/deploying_resources/deploying_rancher.md

 1. From the menu at left, select **Virtual Machines**
 2. Identify the VM that you just launched in the list
-3. Wait for the IP address to appear, then copy it (the IP address will begin with `10.134`)
+3. Wait for the IP address to appear, then copy it.
+The IP address will begin with `10.134`.
 4. Follow these instructions to [access the VM with SSH](../../end_user_guide/ssh.md)

 ## Change a VM's state